assen-totin/cdn/README.md

 This transport is used when request type is `json` (JSON exchange) or `xml` (XML exchange).

 Set the path to the Unix socket in configuration option `cdn_unix_socket`.
-Note that socket must be writable by the Nginx system user.
+Note that socket must be writeable by the Nginx system user.

 The Unix socket must be of type `stream`.
 The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.